IRS Form 1127 Instructions

 If the IRS approves your Form 1127, you may avoid late payment penalties such as the failure-to-pay penalty as long as the IRS receives the payment of taxes by the approved extension date.

-No. Taxpayers can use Form 1127 to request an extension of time to pay their outstanding balance.
+No. Taxpayers can use Form 1127 to request extra time to pay their outstanding balance.
 As long as the IRS receives payment of the tax in full before the deadline, you should not incur a late payment penalty.

 Where can I find IRS Form 1127?

 You can find IRS Forms on the Internal Revenue Service’s official website.
-For your convenience, we’ve enclosed the latest version of IRS Form 1127 here, in this article.
+For your convenience, we’ve enclosed the latest version of IRS Form 1127 here as a PDF file, in this article.